KiwiKilian/eleventy-plugin-og-image/README.md

 + async generateHTML() {},
 ```

-## Development Mode
+## Preview Mode during Development

-During development the OG image files are also copied into the `previewDir`, named by the url slug of the pages they are generated from.
+During development with `watch` or `serve` the OG image files are also copied into the `previewDir`, named by the url slug of the pages they are generated from.
+Next to it there is a HTML placed which shows the generated HTML, SVG and output image.
 The `previewDir` will be deleted during a production build.

 ## Caching